versoul/docs/aladino/builtins.md

 Assigns a defined amount of reviewers to the pull request from the provided list of reviewers.

-When there's not enough reviewers to assign to, a warning is returned.
+When there are not enough reviewers to assign to, a warning is returned.

 If a reviewer from the defined list has performed a review, their review will be re-requested.